sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 ![](./images/ha-components-complex.svg)

-> Note: The graphs here is to show the flexibiilty of these concepts, but not require all the possible topologies to be supported by the DASH providers.
+> Note: The graphs here is to show the flexibiilty of these concepts, but not require all the possible topology to be supported by the DASH providers.

 ## 4. SAI APIs